Ingemark/pbxis/README.md

 * can issue commands to Asterisk, such as originating a call or managing agent status;

 * robust to AMI connection failures: automatically reconnects and restores the tracked state;

-* robust to client connection failures: keeps enqueueing events for a configured period within which a client can reconnect and continue receiving events with no loss;

 * uses a single AMI connection to cater for all registered agents;